Prescriptions

 Collecting your Prescription

 All prescriptions will be sent to your nominated pharmacy.
-If you do not have one nominated, then it will be automatically sent to your nearest chemist.
+If you do not have one nominated, then it will be ready for collection at reception after 2 working days.

-For some/few medications, the prescription must be printed off and taken to the pharmacy in person.
-You will always be notified if this is the case for your prescription.
+For some/few medications, the prescription (paper copy) must be printed off and taken to the pharmacy in person as some medications cannot be sent through electronically.
+Please check with reception if this applies to your request.

 Questions about your Prescription